Siemens-Healthineers/ETWAnalyzer/ETWAnalyzer/Documentation/DumpProcessCommand.md

 Works in the same way as -ProcessName filter.
 It allows you to select parent processes by name, or id.
 The corresponding parent processes are printed additionally to the selected processes by -ProcessName filter.

-The command below will print all child processes of explorer and AdobeCollabSync along with ETW session time and process duration where present.
+The command below will print all child processes of explorer and AdobeCollabSync along with session id, time and process duration where present.

 ```ETWAnalyzer -dump Process %f% -Clip -SortBy Tree -Parent explorer;AdobeCollabSync -Details -timefmt s```